HGodal/Knowit_Julekalender/README.md

 ### Knowit julekalender 2020

-This repository contains my solutions (or attempts at solutions) for the christmas code calendar by Knowit.
+This repository contains my solutions for the christmas code calendar by Knowit.

 https://julekalender.knowit.no